Abmas leads Oral Roberts against Liberty

 Liberty Flames (6-3) at Oral Roberts Golden Eagles (7-3)

+The Golden Eagles are 5-0 in home games.
+Oral Roberts leads the Summit in rebounding, averaging 37.1 boards.
+Connor Vanover paces the Golden Eagles with 7.2 rebounds.

-The Flames are 0-1 on the road.
-Liberty averages 75.7 points while outscoring opponents by 15.4 points per game.
+The Flames are 0-1 in road games.
+Liberty scores 75.7 points and has outscored opponents by 15.4 points per game.

-TOP PERFORMERS: Abmas is shooting 41.7% and averaging 19.0 points for the Golden Eagles.
-Issac McBride is averaging 11.3 points for Oral Roberts.
+TOP PERFORMERS: Abmas is scoring 19.0 points per game and averaging 5.8 rebounds for the Golden Eagles.
+Issac McBride is averaging 11.3 points and 2.7 rebounds while shooting 45.6% for Oral Roberts.

-Darius McGhee is averaging 21.2 points for the Flames.
-Brody Peebles is averaging 12.1 points for Liberty.
+Darius McGhee is scoring 21.2 points per game and averaging 2.6 rebounds for the Flames.
+Brody Peebles is averaging 12.1 points and 2.1 rebounds for Liberty.

 The Associated Press created this story using technology provided by Data Skrive and data from Sportradar.